 What are Gross Motor Skills?

-Gross motor skills are also known as being able to control the large muscles of the body which are needed for doing activities such as walking, running, sitting, and crawling.
+Gross motor skills are what help us to control the large muscles of the body which are needed for doing activities such as:

 Specific gross motor skills include the following: